gvwilson/thirdbit/src/fiction/santas/index.md

 "But—"
 *But I think I found someone who __is__ making robots,* he stopped himself from saying.
-He still didn't know what secrets Shady Ann was keeping, but he couldn't believe she was evil.
+He still didn't know what secrets the subway santa was keeping, but he couldn't believe she was evil.

 Gran-Granna Tumbly studied him a moment longer, then sighed and pocketed her ray gun.
-She looked older than she had a week ago, and it wasn't just the patch and stitches.
+She looked older than she had a week ago, and it wasn't just the stitches.
 "Right then.
 Have a seat and tell me *everything*."